Istria and Split

 Next stop is Pula and the extraordinary amphitheatre, where fights to the death were regular Roman entertainment, as well as the Temple of Augustus and the great Arch of the Sergians.
 Nearby, Francesco goes in search of the extraordinary fresco of the Dance of Death in the little village of Beram.
 But here he has every traveller's nightmare - how do you find the villager who holds the key to the church?

 On the coast of Split the trip ends with Francesco and the crew playing the oldest ball game of the region - the weird and wonderful game of Picigin - a cross between tennis and football, played in the sea.
+Francesco tries to understand the rules but it's all Croatian to him.

 |Presenter||Francesco da Mosto|